dimfot3/thesis_detection/README.md

 4. Carry out plane detection
 5. Add the planes to the ROS2 topic ``/hull_marker`` as ``TRIANGLE_LIST`` of type ``Marker`` that can be visualized with ``RVIZ``.

+To try the plane detector, just fill in the main function the list of LiDAR topics you want to merge and run ``python3 plane_detector.py``.

 ## Training Human Detector
 In this repository you can found a training script for Pointnet and Pointet++ models.
 The training configuration happens in ``train_config.yaml`` file.
 The training script is well documented and you can run by simply run ``python3 train.py``.
 More details about the strategic of training procedures can be found in thesis report [[1]](#1).
 The training script offers both local monitoring with outputs in console and saving of models' state in every validation step but also online monitoring with Weight and Biases.